Large-scale simulations of Floquet physics on near-term quantum computers: Abstract

 \section{Abstract}

-Quantum systems subject to periodic driving exhibit a diverse set of phenomena both of fundamental and technological interest.
-However, such dynamical systems are more challenging to simulate classically than their equilibrium counterparts.
-Here, we introduce the Quantum High Frequency Floquet Simulation (QHiFFS) algorithm as a method for simulating the dynamics of fast-driven Floquet systems on quantum hardware.
+Periodically driven quantum systems exhibit a diverse set of phenomena but are more challenging to simulate than their equilibrium counterparts.
+Here, we introduce the Quantum High-Frequency Floquet Simulation (QHiFFS) algorithm as a method to simulate fast-driven quantum systems on quantum hardware.
 Central to QHiFFS is the concept of a kick operator which transforms the system into a basis where the dynamics is governed by a time-independent effective Hamiltonian.
-This allows prior methods for time-independent Hamiltonian simulation to be lifted to the simulation of Floquet systems.
-We use the periodically driven biaxial next-nearest neighbor Ising (BNNNI) model as a case study to illustrate our algorithm.
-This oft-studied model is a natural test bed for quantum frustrated magnetism and criticality.
-We successfully implemented a 20-qubit simulation of the driven two-dimensional BNNNI model on Quantinuum’s trapped ion quantum computer.
-This is complemented with an analysis of QHiFFS algorithmic errors.
-Our study indicates that the algorithm exhibits not only a cubic scaling advantage in driving frequency $\omega$ but also a linear one in simulation time $t$ compared to Trotterisation, making it an interesting avenue to push towards near-term quantum advantage.
+This allows prior methods for time-independent simulation to be lifted to simulate Floquet systems.
+We use the periodically driven biaxial next-nearest neighbor Ising (BNNNI) model, a natural test bed for quantum frustrated magnetism and criticality, as a case study to illustrate our algorithm.
+We implemented a 20-qubit simulation of the driven two-dimensional BNNNI model on Quantinuum’s trapped ion quantum computer.
+Our error analysis shows that QHiFFS exhibits not only a cubic advantage in driving frequency $\omega$ but also a linear advantage in simulation time $t$ compared to~Trotterization.